EezehDev/AI-Formations/README.md

 ## Goal

-Formations are often used in RTS games, to move a group of units in a pattern fit for the given situation.
+Coordinated group movement are often used in RTS games, to move a group of units in a pattern fit for the given situation.
 The main focus of this project is to attempt to recreate this behavior, in my own way and figuring out what the best approach to this would be.
-Since there are over a hundred different ways to go over formations, I will start with keeping the current formation when selecting a group of units and later look into dealing with obstacles while keeping the formation intact, pre-defined patterns, different unit speeds within the same formation and more.
+Since there are over a hundred different ways to go over formations, I will start with keeping the current formation when selecting a group of units and later look into dealing with obstacles while keeping the formation intact, pre-defined patterns, handling different unit sizes/speeds within the same formation and more.

 To embrace the RTS style, I will also try to simulate some of the input and controls available in these games.
-A few of these controls being: rectangular (multi-) selection, movement commands, grouping/ungrouping units and more.
+A few of these controls being: rectangular (multi-) selection, movement commands, grouping/ungrouping units.
 This is not part of the actual research, but feels like a perfect fit.

 ## Project info